CBBC idents: Yellow animations (1997–2002)

-Mole - A mole digging a tunnel comes to the surface to clear his glasses, before continuing on.

-Mouse - A mouse (out of breath) arrives on screen and comes up with the idea to take his ears off for wheels, his tail for handlebars and his nose for a seat, becoming a bicycle, then cycles quickly off the screen, the rest of his body looking like a bike racer.
-A still from this ident was used when they had technical difficulties at the time.

-Octopus - An octopus swims into view, spots the viewer, and hides in his own ink, allowing him to get away.

-Skunk - A skunk grabs a can of deodorant and sprays it on him.
-He is soon disgusted by the smell and throws the can into a bin where many of cans are.

-Snail - A snail moves on, checks nobody is looking, and quickly scratches his back by lifting his shell off.

-Space Girl - A girl flying a spaceship in the Japanese Manga style.

-Spiral - Various swirls, spirals, and circles all moving towards the screen.

-Tiger - A tiger stalks and hides in a jungle environment, and surprises the camera.

 In addition to these idents, there was also idents for the programmes Saturday Aardvark and the CBBC Breakfast Show.
-BBC Scotland also had their versions of the CBBC idents which were the same as the network versions but with the Scotland branding incorporated into the ident.
-They were only used in the summer holidays from July 1998 until July 2000.
-Special idents were commissioned for Christmas, from 1997-1999 they consisted of a periscope type animation, with festive images appearing, and from 2000-2001 they were various idents with a small penguin and a snowman in various scenarios, and in summer, when the 'CBBC HOT' name was used.
-An animation was also introduced for the end copyright, originally a coin spinning and falling over before turning into a thick line, this later became numerous signs moving towards the viewer in mid-1999-2002.
+BBC Scotland also had their own versions of the late 1990s idents only used for local school holiday programmes around this time, by using the same ones as the network but with the Scotland branding incorporated into the ident beneath the BBC logo.
+These versions were used for regional mid-morning opt-outs only on BBC Two Scotland from June 1998 to July 2000, since no Children's BBC Scotland opt outs were screened on BBC One Scotland since they moved to BBC Two Scotland for the remainder of the late 1990s.

+Special idents were commissioned for Christmas, from 1997 to 1999, they consisted of a periscope type animation with festive images appearing, and from 2000 to 2001, there were various idents with a small penguin and a snowman in various scenarios.
+In summer, the 'CBBC HOT' name was used.
+An animation was also introduced for the end copyright, originally a coin spinning and falling over before turning into a thick line, this later became numerous signs moving towards the viewer from 1999 to 2002.
 On Monday 3 September 2001, CBBC switched to widescreen and as a result, the branding was altered.
 Some idents were withdrawn entirely, while the rest were sped up or mixed in with others to form montages that were used instead.
 The music was also changed, with two versions now used: for CBBC's older viewers (a fast-paced techno music) and for CBBC's younger viewers (a kid-friendly upbeat music), in what would soon be called CBeebies.
 Additionally, the idents for preschool programming had clips from Tweenies mixed in.

-Special idents were made for CBBC on Choice before they started using the regular ones from 1998-2000.
+Special idents were made for CBBC on Choice before they started using the regular ones from 1998 to 2000.
 They were based on the first set of BBC Choice idents from 1998 consisting of three items with similar names, like boxer shorts, boxing gloves, and a boxer dog.